Personal Consumption Expenditures, Statistics, and Why It's Important

 Services are functions businesses provide, so households don't have to do it themselves.
 Governments, non-profits, and household workers also offer services.
 Some examples are dry cleaners, yard maintenance, and financial services.

 Personal consumption drives almost 70% of economic output.
 That's measured by gross domestic product.
 Personal consumption is an important economic indicator.
 It’s the main workhorse that drives economic growth, making it a key component of GDP.

 What Americans Spend Their Money On

 Americans spent more than one-third of expenditures on goods.
 They spent $2.6 trillion on non-durable goods, such as food, clothing, and energy.
 Durable goods totaled $1.7 trillion.
 They spent $600 billion on recreational goods, mostly consumer electronics.
-They spent $400 billion each on automobiles and furniture.
+They spent $500 billion on automobiles and $400 billion on furniture.
 Here are the details: